metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 This is only relevant if you plan to use HTTPS (recommended) for your Metabase instance on AWS.
 There is no requirement to do this, but we are sticklers for security and believe you should always be careful with your data.

+Also, if you already have a wildcard certificate for your domain, you do not need to upload a new certificate and you can safely use the existing one.

 Sadly there is no option to do this via the AWS Console, so this step must be performed using the [AWS CLI client](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)

     aws iam upload-server-certificate \